 Skip to content

-Welcome to Millennium III Acupuncture
+Welcome to the

-The Clinic at the Chicago College of Oriental Medicine
+Clinic at the Chicago College of Oriental Medicine

-190 N. Michigan Ave.
+180 N. Michigan Ave.
 Suite 1919

 Practitioners of Traditional Chinese Medicine have used acupuncture for thousands of years to relieve pain, treat disease, and improve overall health.
-Amid the increasing stressors of modern
+Amid the increasing stressors of modern life, this proven practice offers a way to restore balance.

-Millennium III Acupuncture, named so for the nearly three-millennia history of traditional Chinese medicine is the clinic of the Chicago College of Oriental Medicine—an institution dedicated to integrating evidence-based traditional methods with Western medicine.
+This is the clinic of the Chicago College of Oriental Medicine—an institution dedicated to integrating evidence-based traditional methods with Western medicine.
 Our practitioners provide acupuncture, herbal medicine, tui na (acupressure), cupping, gua sha, and food therapy in a warm, welcoming environment.

 Acupuncture can help relieve chronic physical and mental conditions including pain, insomnia, depression, anxiety, and obesity.
 It can also enhance immunity and promote natural healing.
 Even healthy people can benefit from the preventive power of acupuncture—schedule an appointment today to receive an integrative care plan customized to your needs.